 Our policy pages serves as your first day of class letter.
 Everything you need to know to make your first day successful is detailed here!
+Make sure you complete our online STUDENT INFORMATION FORM before the first day of class and is valid for one full year.
 If you have a question or concern that is not addressed here, email us at Academy of Theatre.

 FREQUENTLY ASKED QUESTIONS

 Will I hear from the Fulton before the first day?

 A staff person rarely contacts a student before the first day.
 Students and families should visit our policies page for answers to questions about where to go, what to expect and what to bring to class!
 All students under the age 18 should complete the Student Information Form found on our policies page.
 Parent/guardian(s) should stay for the first 15-minutes of class where the teaching artist will share further information about the class and our expectations.

 A full payment must be made at the time of registration for all classes and camps.
 Fulton does offer several discount and packages for siblings, multiple class enrollments and subscribers.
 We also offer partial and full scholarships to families who demonstrate a strong financial need.
 Click here to learn more about our discounts, packages and the scholarship program.

 If I applied for a scholarship, will I hear from you?

 Upon submitting your application, you will receive an email confirmation.
 Understand that we receive many applications each semester, and can only notify candidates selected to receive funds.
 We encourage applicants to re-apply!
 Apply for a scholarship.